A Multi-State Trust and Estate Practice.

-Ted is also available to advise professionals, particularly attorneys, about their obligations under the regulatory codes that govern their conduct and to represent them before the regulatory bodies that license them.
-Here, experience makes a difference.
+Ted has extensive experience advising professionals, particularly attorneys, about their obligations under the regulatory codes that govern their conduct and representing them before the regulatory bodies that license them.
 Ted’s time at the Bar gives him insight into what regulators want to know and what the adjudicators will care about.
 He leverages that knowledge to provide practical advice for the realities of practice.

 Ted presents CLEs a couple times a year regarding attorney ethics and topics in estate litigation.
 When Ted is not practicing law, he enjoys spending time with his wife and son, traveling, reading, and playing chess.